Cadasta/cadasta-docs/en/09-XLSForms.md

 The type you need depends on the kinds of questions you need to ask.
 For example, if you need to collect an audio sample from an interviewee, you could select `audio`, which will prompt you to take an audio recording.

-##### Questionnaire Sections
+##### Form Sections

 ![](/assets/standard-survey.png)

-The customizable portion of the questionnaire has been organized into the following sections:
+The customizable portion of the form has been organized into the following sections:

 * **Location Attributes** relate to to information about the location - like its name and boundaries.